maihd/maicstyle/README.md

 - Prefer clang (and family like zig cc) for toolchains, feel free to use extensions if project is clang-only.

 ## Naming convention
+Please know that naming convention in C/C++ is not forcing in variant type of projects.
+Mean that naming for readable more important than conventions.
 - Typename: `PascalCase`.
 Ex: `Texture`, `Shader`, `Image`, ...
 - Function name: `PascalCase`, `ModuleName_FunctionName`.
 Ex: `ArrayPush`, `Texture_New`, ...
 - Enums, constants: `ALL_CAPS_CASE`.
 Ex: `PI`, `NULL`, `PIXEL_RGBA`, ...